 Operational activities for subseasonal to seasonal long-range forecasting

-The USRCC delivers real-time products and information on timescales ranging from weeks to seasons, thereby promoting effective management of climate-related risks and a climate-resilient society.
+The WMO RCC-Washington delivers real-time products and information on timescales ranging from weeks to seasons, thereby promoting effective management of climate-related risks and a climate-resilient society.

 The week 1 and week 2 forecasts are based on the Global Forecast System (GFS) and the Global Ensemble Forecast System (GEFS) models outputs.
 The monthly and seasonal forecasts result from the North America Multi-Model Ensemble (NMME), an experimental multi-model seasonal forecasting system consisting of coupled models from North American modeling centers.

-The USRCC performs verifications of the long-range forecasts products and provides an online access to forecasts and hindcast data.
+The WMO RCC-Washington performs verifications of subseasonal and seasonal forecasts products and provides an online access to forecasts and hindcast data.

 All these products are available for the entire WMO Regional Association IV and for the sub-region on the Caribbean, Central America and Mexico to capture specific features in this area.